Regional Representative for the National Social Anxiety Center (NSAC)

 OCD Therapy to Break Free from Obsessive Thoughts and Behaviors

 OCD Therapy is an effective, evidence-based therapy that can help you with obsessions and compulsions.
 CBT is the gold standard for OCD therapy and includes Exposure and Response Prevention which teaches you to face your fears gradually.
+If you live in San Jose and throughout California, therapy for OCD is available with the Cognitive Behavior Therapy Center of Silicon Valley.
 Here are a few things that might indicate you have OCD:

 • Unwanted, intrusive thoughts that feel hard to control.